jennikate/moneytracker/README.md

 ## TODOs
-- use isupdated to refresh payment form & panel
+- remove horizontal form as not used
+- check for other unused items
+- write tests

 ---
 - handle errors on FE